Guatemala - Guatemala City Field Office

 Hours of Operation

-USCIS Guatemala serves the public on non-adoption related issues at Window # 5 of the Consular Section on a first come-first served basis Monday through Thursday from 1:00 PM to 3:00 PM.
+USCIS Guatemala serves the public at Window # 5 of the Consular Section on a first come-first served basis Monday through Thursday at 1:00 PM.
+Please form a line at the consular entrance prior to 1pm.
+All persons waiting in line at 1:00pm will be allowed to enter and receive service at Window # 5.

 Phone, Fax Numbers & Email